I grew up with a hot sauce inferiority complex.

 "I actually remember exactly where I was when I first tried hot sauce," Daly told me.
 "I was eight or nine at my friend's house eating chips salsa when his mom put Frank's Red Hot on the table.
 It blew my mind apart—my mouth was on fire but I just kept going back for more.
 It's funny to think about now, because Frank's is about as mild as hot sauces get, but at the time I'd never experienced anything like it.
 I was hooked from the start."

 Like any addiction, those on the sauce have to keep getting hotter.
-It's this kind of commitment to heat that brings the hot sauce community together—and it is a community.
+It's this kind of commitment to heat that brings the hot sauce community together—and make no mistake, it is a community.

 Deirdre Kamber-Todd and Russel Todd—a couple who call themselves "The Hottest Duo on Earth"—host competitions for the Kempton Pepper Jam, and say that it's the people that bring them back.